medhavi27/ASO-Web-App/documents/design-journey.md

 Example:
 - (_pick one:_) Client Requirement/Target Audience Need
   - **Requirement or Need** [What does your client and audience need or want?]
    - Client wants to cater to people who speak different languages.
   - **Design Ideas and Choices** [How will you meet those needs or wants?]
    - Create web-pages manually in multiple languages.
   - **Rationale** [Justify your decisions; additional notes.]
    - Create multiple pages in multiple languages manually.

+Client Requirement/Target Audience Need
+  - **Requirement or Need** [What does your client and audience need or want?]
+    - Client needs to convey information about upcoming events, and blog/new posts
+    - The client also wants to have member rosters with bios on the website
+    - The audience also wants to find ways to get involved in the Cornell/Ithaca community by attending these events
+  - **Design Ideas and Choices** [How will you meet those needs or wants?]
+    - Have a login/logout function so that e-board members can edit event/blog pages
+  - **Rationale** [Justify your decisions; additional notes.]
+    - We can create a database of events since this seems to be a critical content for the client

 ## Initial Design